Solicitors for Business Terms and Conditions

 The more transparent and easier to understand you make your terms and conditions, the more they will protect your interests.

-What’s The Difference Between B2B and B2C Terms and Conditions?
+What’s the difference between B2B and B2C terms and conditions?

 Consumers have a lot more in the way of legal protection than businesses.
 They have statutory rights and there are a range of laws and regulations that affect consumer contracts, like cooling off periods for example.
 They need to be simple to understand and rules about unfair terms of contract limit how much you can do to limit your liability.